pliddy-com/recipes-next/README.md

 The remaining issues that impact the application's potential SEO score are related to the relatively thin content currently in the system.
 There are a limited number of recipes with placeholder content for descriptions and abstracts on core content pages.

-These issues will be addressed by updating all current recipe descriptions and abstracts with more robust copy and the creation of additional recipes to make pages that aggregate recipes by tag unique.
-With the limited number of recipes in the system, there can be multiple tag pages that display the same single recipe.
-To bots crawling the site, these pages look like duplicate pages.
+These issues will be addressed by updating all current recipe descriptions and abstracts with more robust copy and the creation of additional recipes to ensure that pages that display collections of recipes by tag are unique.
+With the limited number of recipes currently in the system, there can be multiple tag pages that display the same single recipe.
+To bots crawling the site, these pages have duplicate content.

 <p align="center">
   <img src="src/assets/checkbot-scan.png" alt="Checkbot SEO, Performance, and security scan results" />